Wumpf/wgpu-profiler/README.md

 profiler.resolve_queries(&mut encoder);
 ```

 And finally, to end a profiling frame, call `end_frame`.
-This does a few checks and will let you know of something is off!
+This does a few checks and will let you know if something is off!
 ```rust
 profiler.end_frame().unwrap();
 ```